git-cola/git-cola/README.md

 project and the [spyderlib.qt](https://github.com/spyder-ide/spyder/tree/2.3/spyderlib/qt) module from the [Spyder](https://github.com/spyder-ide/spyder) project.

-Unlike `pyqode.qt` this is not a namespace package so it is not tied to a particular project or namespace.
+Unlike `pyqode.qt` this is not a namespace package, so it is not tied to a particular project or namespace.